pcgentry/candy_machine/readme.md

 # Development Setup

-The virtual environment was created with this, but you shouldn't have to run it:
+The virtual environment was created with this, but you shouldn't have to run it.
+It was done using Python 3.8.6 installed via pyenv:

-	source bin/activate
-	pip install --use-deprecated=legacy-resolver -r requirements.txt
+	python -m virtualenv .

 Create the virtual environment:

 	source bin/activate
-	pip install --use-deprecated=legacy-resolver -r requirements.txt
 	pip install -r requirements.txt